Podcast Hosting: 14 Platforms Reviewed & Ranked [Updated Sept 2023]

-These analytics features are super helpful and better than most other tools on this list.
+These analytics features are super helpful and better than most other tools.

-- Get your podcast listed in all of the top podcast directories so that more people can find it.
+- Get your podcast listed in all top podcast directories so more people can find it.

 - Advanced podcast statistics will track your progress to see how well your podcast is doing.

-- Automatic episode optimization will make sure your episodes sound great and are easy to listen to.
+- Automatic episode optimization will ensure your episodes sound great and are easy to listen to.

 - Dynamic content will keep your podcast fresh and exciting.

-- Transcriptions make your podcast more accessible for everyone.
+- Transcriptions make your podcast more accessible to everyone.

-The simplicity when it comes to creating your own Podcast is second to none.
+The simplicity of creating your Podcast is second to none.

-With a great user interface, it’s easy to get started and customize your own show.
+An excellent user interface makes it easy to get started and customize your show.